 In NPs, although the constituent materials are the same, the crystal structures after cation exchange may be different from each other because the thermodynamic stability differs depending on the size (Fig. 6).
 Therefore, research into how the results of cation exchange depend on NP size is very helpful to understand the mechanism of the cation exchange reaction in NPs.
 After the cation exchange reaction, data from optical properties, X-ray diffraction pattern, energy-dispersive X-ray spectroscopy and other atomic analysis methods should be analyzed to confirm the composition and structure of the final material.

 These SCs have different structures, but all of them generate and transfer charge by absorbing light.
 Charge separation and transfer are affected by the shapes of the QDs and the form of the active layer.
-By using QDs for SCs, the wavelength absorbed can be controlled, and the QDs can be easily dispersed using various solvents, so development of SCs that use QDs is a promising avenue of research.
+By using QDs for SCs, the wavelength absorbed can be controlled; furthermore, QDs can be easily dispersed using various solvents, so development of SCs that use QDs is a promising avenue of research.
 Experiments can determine conditions under which SCs based on QDs can reach high power conversion efficiency, and the insights gained may guide development of simple methods to fabricate QD SCs at low cost.